gental-py/dash/README.md

 # Dash Console.
 ~ Small project to make terminal usage easier.
-Work's on Windows, but can be runned on other systems.
+Work's only on Windows.

 ## Author